amitruck-ltd/docs/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Amitruck 2.0 API
 ---